Corpus Automatum Multiplex Electorum Neolatinitatis Auctorum (CAMENA)

 Croatiae auctores Latini (CroALa) is a peer-reviewed, freely available scholarly digital collection of Latin texts by Croatian and other authors connected with people and region of today’s Croatia.
 Published by the Faculty of Humanities and Social Sciences, University of Zagreb, the collection comprises works in the span from the 10th century until the present day.
 The included texts – counting about 5,000,000 words by almost 200 authors – are both literary and technical.
 It is possible to browse the collection or to do basic and advanced search, made possible by PhiloLogic architecture.

-The Heritage Corpus comprises Latin texts written by Danish authors or relating to Danish cultural history; at the moment (Dec.
+The Danish Neo-Latin Heritage Corpus, housed at The Centre for Danish Neo-Latin (CDNL), comprises Latin texts written by Danish authors or relating to Danish cultural history; at the moment (Dec.
 2022) it has the texts of the major Danish historians (e.g. Pontanus, Meursius, Bering), as well as the complete works of the prolific Danish poet Erasmus Laetus, as well as other poetry and prose texts.
 The texts are in varying states of preparation, either uncorrected, partially or fully corrected, or lemmatized (incl.
 POS-tagging).

 Humanistica Helvetica